-All science and nursing foundation courses are prerequisites to the clinical courses.
-All nursing courses must be taken in sequence.

-All students must successfully complete the required science courses and lower division nursing courses in order to progress to junior status in the nursing program.
+- All science and nursing foundation courses are prerequisites to the clinical courses.
+All nursing courses must be taken in sequence. - All students must successfully complete the required science courses and lower division nursing courses in order to progress to junior status in the nursing program.
 The standard of performance required in the School of Nursing is C+ or higher in any nursing or science course.
-A grade of less than C+ (77%) in any nursing or science course is unacceptable for progression in the nursing major.
+A grade of less than C+ (77%) in any nursing or science course is unacceptable for progression in the nursing major. - The final grade in any nursing course that includes a clinical component consists of two parts: Nursing Theory, which is letter graded, and Nursing Clinical Laboratory, which is graded Pass/Fail.
+Students must receive a satisfactory grade in both the clinical and

-The final grade in any nursing course that includes a clinical component consists of two parts: Nursing Theory, which is letter graded, and Nursing Clinical Laboratory, which is graded Pass/Fail.
-Students must receive a satisfactory grade in both the clinical and classroom component of the course.
-If an unsatisfactory grade is received in either a component, both the theory and the clinical portions of the course must be repeated.
-Students who receive a grade of C or lower in one nursing or science course will be placed on School of Nursing probation and given the opportunity to repeat the course in which the unacceptable grade was earned.
+- classroom component of the course.
+If an unsatisfactory grade is received in either component, both the theory and the clinical portions of the course must be repeated. - Students who receive a grade of C or lower in one nursing or science course will be placed on School of Nursing probation and given the opportunity to repeat the course in which the unacceptable grade was earned.
 A course may be repeated only once.
-A concurrent or subsequent failure to earn a grade of C+ or higher in any nursing or science course will result in the student being dropped from the nursing major.

-Grades obtained in all non-nursing required courses will also be reviewed at the end of each semester.
-The acceptable grade for Math 113 is a C or better.
+A concurrent or subsequent failure to earn a grade of C+ or higher in any nursing or science course will result in the student being dropped from the nursing major. - Grades obtained in all non-nursing required courses will also be reviewed at the end of each semester.
+The acceptable grade for Math (0144) 113 is a C or better.
 A grade of less than C- in all other non-nursing courses is unacceptable and students receiving an unacceptable grade will be placed on School of Nursing probation.
 Failure to obtain an acceptable grade in any non-nursing course may mean that the student cannot continue in the nursing sequence.
-No required course may be taken Pass/Fail.

-All nursing courses that include a clinical component require a drug calculation examination, the minimum passing score for which is 90%.
+No required course may be taken Pass/Fail. - All nursing courses that include a clinical component require a drug calculation examination, the minimum passing score for which is 90%.
 Any student who fails to attain a score of 90% on the initial drug calculation examination in any clinical course will be offered two opportunities to retest.
 Students who do not pass the medication calculation examination upon retest will not be permitted to attend clinical and must wait until the following semester to take the clinical course.

-Any student whose performance is deemed unsafe or who proves to be irresponsible, untrustworthy, unethical, or unprofessional will be dismissed from the nursing program.
+All drug calculation tests must be completed prior to the start of the semester. - Students who are on extended leaves of absence will be required to repeat clinical nursing courses and other courses as required. - Any student whose performance is deemed unsafe or who proves to be irresponsible, untrustworthy, unethical, or unprofessional will be dismissed from the nursing program. - Additional information regarding requirements and progression are found in the School of Nursing Student Handbook.